Why the Check Engine Light Comes On

 How We Diagnose at Nick's Tire & Auto

-We use advanced OBD-II diagnostic scanners to read the specific trouble codes stored in your vehicle's computer.
+We use OBD-II + live data scanners to read the specific trouble codes stored in your vehicle's computer.
 But we do not just read codes and replace parts — we perform a complete diagnosis to find the root cause.
 A code tells us where to look, not what to replace.
 This approach saves you money by fixing the actual problem the first time.
 Serving Cleveland, Euclid, and Northeast Ohio.